Davey-Gravy/daviscoledotcom/content/posts/how-to-deploy-a-blog.md

 ### Web hosting

-Many of you won't have a CloudFlare account.
+Many of you won't have a Cloudflare account.
 [Create an account](https://www.cloudflare.com/).
 This may be useful for you going forward.
+Cloudflare offers free static website hosting though [Pages](https://pages.cloudflare.com/)

+Once signed into [dash.cloudflare.com](https://dash.cloudflare.com), scroll down the sidebar and select *Compute (Workers)* -> *Workers & Pages*.

+Select *Create*, choose the *Pages* tab, then import your repository.
+Link your GitHub account then choose *mySite*.

+Set the web framework to Hugo and continue.

+#### Custom domains (optional)

+If you'd like to remove `.pages.dev` from your website URL

-Once signed into [dash.cloudflare.com](https://dash.cloudflare.com), choose and register a domain you like under *Domain Registration* in the left sidebar.
+choose and register a domain you like under *Domain Registration* in the left sidebar.
 They're cheap, on the order of $10/year, so don't have so much anxiety choosing the right one.

 At the dashboard homepage, find *Compute (Workers)* and click *Workers & Pages*.
 Click *Create*.